 • Workshop Organization.
 Additionally, some users have mentioned that ChatGPT has been a helpful tool in organizing and facilitating workshops, training sessions, and seminars.
 By creating agendas, activity plans, and resource materials, ChatGPT simplifies the planning process, letting facilitators concentrate on providing engaging and effective learning experiences.
 A corporate trainer shared their experience on YouTube: "ChatGPT has been quite useful in organizing workshops for my clients.
-[For instance, throughout the] brainstorming activities, it suggested a hands-on group exercise to encourage creative thinking, which was well-received by [the workshop] participants.
-It also assisted in creating detailed agendas and training materials, reducing my preparation [time] and allowing me to concentrate on delivering high-quality content. ...
-The feedback from participants has been [predominantly] positive, and I [believe] a significant portion of that success [can be attributed] to the support I've received from ChatGPT."
+For instance, while brainstorming activities, it suggested a hands-on group exercise to encourage creative thinking, which was well-received by participants.
+It also assisted in creating detailed agendas and training materials, reducing my preparation time and allowing me to concentrate on delivering high-quality content. ...
+The feedback from participants has been predominantly positive, and I believe a significant portion of that success can be attributed to the support I've received from ChatGPT."

 Early Adopter Learning Areas.
-As depicted in Figure 5, our findings demonstrate that, in the context of professional development, early users have mainly used ChatGPT to enhance their understanding and proficiency in the fields of Information Technology (IT) and Digital Literacy (17.08%), Design Thinking (7.29%), and Business Writing Skills (6.96%).
+As depicted in Figure 5, our findings demonstrate that, in the context of professional development, early users have mainly utilized ChatGPT to enhance their understanding and proficiency in the fields of Information Technology (IT) and Digital Literacy (17.08%), Design Thinking12 (7.29%), and Business Writing Skills (6.96%).